Serresz/FIvem-Uptime/README.md

 # Fivem Uptime Status

-This task was created to monitor the status of Fivem servers and is a necessary project because it can automatically notify Fivem Servers in multiple countries.
+This task was created to monitor the status of Fivem servers and is a necessary project because it can automatically notify Fivem Servers in multiple Server.